vuer-ai/vuer/README.md

-None
+# Introducing CMX

+> REPL with Python Scripts via live documents.

+## See CMX In Action

+- [ ] insert a screencast gif here

 this works just like a standard jupyter notebook.
 Only code you include in a `with doc:` block would be shown.
+The row context arranges the result side ways (via html) but it shows as a list on GitHub due to css restrictions.

 ```python